 Long-term incentive compensation recommendations were continually re-evaluated by management and the Compensation Committee throughout 2008 in light of continuing deterioration in U.S. economic conditions and the Company's stock price.
 Long-term incentive recommendations for all ICP participants were developed initially in March 2008 by Mr. Decherd and Ms. Hartley, with input from the Company's compensation consultant.
 They were re-evaluated again in October 2008 with respect to the named executive officers.
 In putting together the LTI recommendations during 2008, it became clear that the Company had to change its initial approach of targeting the median in determining the size and type of long-term incentive awards to ICP participants, otherwise, the resulting awards would have been too costly and had an excessive dilutive effect.
 Instead, the Company, upon advice of its compensation consultant, determined that the Company should target aggregate LTI awards for ICP participants, including its named executive officers, that would not result in approximately more than 5% dilution of the Company's outstanding Series A Common Stock.
-Utilizing that pool of awards, the Company, with the assistance of its compensation consultant, then developed LTI award recommendations at or below the 25th percentile of the market.
-LTI recommendations to reflect the appropriate level of share utilization given the Company's stock price, the expense of such awards, and the continuing deterioration of economic conditions.
-These recommendations were then presented to the Committee, which had full access to its compensation consultant, Mr. Decherd and Ms. Hartley, who were involved in the formulation of recommendations at or the companagement members of the Board of Directors evaluated the recommendations and determined the long-term incentive awards for the named executive officers in Committee and Ms. Hartley, who were involved in the formulation of recommendations at medians at the companagement members of the Board of Directors eval
+Utilizing that pool of awards, the Company, with the assistance of its compensation consultant, then developed LTI award recommendations for its named executive officers that resulted in award recommendations at or below the 25th percentile of the market.
+LTI recommendations for all named executive officers, other than the Chief Executive Officer, were presented to Robert Decherd.
+Mr. Decherd and Ms. Hartley then further adjusted these recommendations to reflect the appropriate level of share utilization given the Company's stock price, the expense of such awards, and the continuing deterioration of economic conditions.
+These recommendations were then presented to the Committee, which had full access to its compensation consultant, Mr. Decherd and Ms. Hartley, who were involved in the formulation of recommendations.
+The Compensation Committee determined the amount of Mr. Decherd's award.
+The Compensation Committee and the non-management members of the Board of Directors evaluated the recommendations and determined the long-term incentive awards for the named executive officers in December 2008.

 Timing of Decisions.
 The A. H. Belo Compensation Committee has three regularly-scheduled meetings each year in or around February, July, and December.
-Because this was the first year for A. H. Belo as a separate public company, the Compensation Committee has beld a number of special meetings by telephone and in person to address compensation issues that arose from time to time.
-With respect to 2008 compensation for the A. H. Belo executive officers, the Belo Compensation Committee has brievel for the A. H. Belo compensation Committee after the spin-off held meetings to review, discuss, and set or recommend compensation levels for the A. H. Belo named executive officers.
+Because this was the first year for A. H. Belo as a separate public company, the Compensation Committee also held a number of special meetings by telephone and in person to address compensation issues that arose from time to time.
+With respect to 2008 compensation for the A. H. Belo executive officers, the Belo Compensation Committee before the spin-off, and the A. H. Belo Compensation Committee after the spin-off held meetings to review, discuss, and set or recommend compensation levels for the A. H. Belo named executive officers.